2023 Solar Incentives Guide for Lebanon, IN - Tax Credits & Rebates

 Federal Solar Incentives

-Contacting your local Lebanon solar panel installer is the best way to understand how the ITC applies to you.
+Speaking with your local Lebanon solar panel installer is the best way to learn more about how the ITC may apply to you.

 More information about the new Inflation Reduction Act can be found here.
-Your local Lebanon solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.
+Your local Lebanon solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives